SungHoHong2/Leetcode-Experiment/easy/Happy_number/README.md

         # return the added results

     def isHappy(self, n):
-        # create a hash set
+        # create a hash set to record the cycle
         # loop until n is 1 or meets a cycle
             # add a number in hashset
             # generate the next number